 The club's name was shortened to 'Gornal Athletic Football Club' in 1972.

 During 1998-1999 the old pitch site was re-developed into a small housing estate and now Winrush Close is built over it.

 Gornal Wood Excelsior Football Club

-An earlier local team 'Gornal Wood Excelsior' was formed in 1884 and their pitch was possibly near the Limerick Inn or Coopers Bank, Gornal Wood, very little is known about this side or its achievements.
+This early local team 'Gornal Wood Excelsior' was formed in 1883 and their pitch was possibly near the Limerick Inn or Coopers Bank, Gornal Wood, very little is known about this side or its achievements.

 In 1884, the team was described as a strong team for such a new club and enjoying some local success.